This is where I go to lose myself for hours on end. Come get lost with me!

 The Library of Congress - yeah, that library!
 Just click and click and then click some more.
 Download whatever you can!
 Lose it on an unmarked thumbdrive, and then download it again!

 The Internet Archive - and if you still have time, loads of it, go to where the internet is backed up daily, to the chagrin and delight of copyright lawyers everywhere.
-My audio collection is ever so slowly being sent to their site.
+My audio collection is ever so slowly (too slowly!) being uploaded to their site.